pauloricca/Googler/README.md

 You can change the port or the number of search result pages requested on the config.php file (can be opened using a text editor).

 ## Being blocked by Google?
 After running a few queries, Google might start blocking you.
-To unblock yourself you need to visit Google and solve a robot challenge.
+To unblock yourself you need to visit https://www.google.com and solve a robot challenge.

 ## Location
 Google search results will target your location based on your IP.
 To get results from different locations you'll have to either: